RobRendell/gTove/README.md

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-august-2020--268aa788-87d3-4827-bc33-3cd732585dfb):

-* Dice enhancements: Identify who made the dice roll.
-Ability to have more than one person roll at once.
 * Support Fog of War on hexagonal grids (shaders, mouse clicks, elastic drag)
 * Support uploading and viewing PDFs.
 * Pieces roster improvement: option to show fractions near pieces as a health bar.